 Malaria prophylaxis is not required and there are no threats, warnings, or concerns about malaria in Cana, San Blas or its vicinity.
 Nevertheless, if you are concerned about it you ought to consult your personal doctor or the CDC to make a decision on whether or not getting vaccinations is appropriate.12) Is Darien dangerous?
 What are the current safety conditions in the Darien Province?
 (How much guerilla/paramilitary activity, etc)

 Each year, we bring to the Darien hundreds of travelers.
 In over one decade of offering tours in the Darien, there has never been a 'dangerous situation' to speak of.
 We do not gauge safety conditions on how much ‘irregular’ activity goes on in the areas we visit within Darien.
 We simply do not operate tours in these areas.
 It is incorrect to generalize that the Darien is not safe when this province encompasses almost 1/5 of the total area of the country.
 There are places in the Darien you want to avoid visiting, just like in New York City, Washington DC or London, but most the Darien lives under peace and safety.
 We wouldn't be promoting, running tours, and operating lodges there if the conditions did not allow it.13) How many times has the Darien Explorer Trek come into contact with narcotraffickers, coyotes, or rebels?

 Never.14) How safe are your Darien tours for a solo female?

 It is as safe as it is for a solo male trekker or a couple of trekkers.
-Solo females on our Darien Explorer Treks are fairly common, for example.15) What kind of training should I do to prepare for all the hiking on Camino Real or Darien trips?
+Solo females on our Darien Explorer Treks are fairly common, for example.15) What kind of training should I do to prepare for the Camino Real Trek?